Big Star Copywriting

 The big trends in e-commerce marketing

 Last year, there was a surge in competition in the e-commerce space, with over 4 million live sites using Shopify.
 Despite this, Digital Third Coast reports that only 2.86% of e-commerce website visits convert into purchases.
-So, how do you stand out online in 2024?
+So, how do you stand out online in a crowded market?
 Here are the biggest trends in e-commerce that brands are currently leveraging for success:

 • Mobile first